 Method 2.
 Send a keypress using a custom find step

-This is a good option if the target element is difficult to focus, or if the app under test has key handlers that prevent the key events from reaching the trainer.
-In this case, you can use a css or xpath query to select an element and send a keypress directly to it.
+This is a good option if the target element is difficult to focus, or if the app under test has key handlers that prevent the key events from reaching the mabl Trainer.
+In this case, you can use a CSS or XPath query to select an element and send a keypress directly to it.

-div query in the page and perform the selected action there.
-Next, you will be taken to this form after clicking
+divquery in the page and perform the selected action there.

-Here, you can check any number modifier keys to be active during the keypress, as well as the main key to press.
-You can also use the special characters mentioned above such as
+- Check any number modifier keys to be active during the keypress, as well as the main key to press, including special characters:

 Many mabl users run tests on Internet Explorer on Windows, or Safari on MacOS.
 Chrome and Firefox tests are run on Linux.